Summer 2023 Registration Guide

 Note: OSAP probation is not the same as being on academic probation with U of T.

 If your program requirements show as Incomplete in Degree Explorer, please meet with your Program Advisor in the related academic department.
-If you have questions about your degree requirements or graduation in general, please meet with an Academic Advisor.
+If you have questions about your degree requirements or graduation in general, please connect with an Academic Advisor in the Office of the Registrar.

 Refunds & Cancellations